-A clear, comprehensive, and widely agreed cooperative development policy, is successful when the following strategic goals are successfully implemented:
+A clear, comprehensive, and widely agreed upon cooperative development policy is successful when the following strategic goals are successfully implemented:

-- a.
-Promoting the development of economically sustainable cooperatives that will significantly contribute to the economic growth of the country. - b.
-Creating an stimulating environment for cooperative enterprises that improves the efficiency and profitability of the cooperatives and ensures that cooperatives as competing companies can contribute to the sustainable Social-economic development of the island. - c.
-Defining the cooperative movement structure and strengthening the management of cooperative enterprises to encourage integration into the sector for enhanced service delivery. - d.
-Increasing the competitiveness of the cooperative sector so that it can take better advantage of opportunities that arise on national, regional and international markets. - e.
-Facilitating the provision of support programs aimed at cooperatives, in particular cooperatives that create jobs or benefit disadvantaged groups. - f.
-Encourage cooperatives to seize opportunities for partnerships and joint ventures with other local and international agencies to acquire resources and skills to improve their strategic competitiveness and skills transfer. - g.
-Encourage individuals and groups who adhere to values of self-reliance and self-help, and who choose to work together in democratically controlled companies, to register cooperatives under this policy. - h.
-Stimulate participation by women persons with disabilities and youth to form part of the management of cooperatives.
+- A. Promoting the development of economically H. Stimulating participation by women with sustainable cooperatives that will significantly contribute to the economic growth of the country - B. Creating a stimulating environment for cooperative enterprises that improves the efficiency and profitability of cooperatives and ensures that cooperatives can compete on the market and contribute to the sustainable social-economic development of the island - C. Defining the cooperative movement structure and strengthening the management of cooperative enterprises to encourage integration into the sector for enhanced service delivery - D. Increasing the competitiveness of the cooperative sector so that it can take better advantage of opportunities that arise on national, regional and international markets - E. Facilitating the provision of support programs aimed at cooperatives, in particular those that create jobs or benefit disadvantaged groups - F. Encouraging cooperatives to seize opportunities for partnerships and joint ventures with other local and international agencies to acquire resources and skills necessary to improve their strategic competitiveness and achieve skills transfer - G. Encouraging individuals and groups who adhere to values of self-reliance and selfhelp, and who choose to work together in democratically controlled companies, to register cooperatives under this policy

-- i.
-Point out specific support measures and programs to support the development of a cooperative movement by all stakeholders. - j.
-Promoting the development and integration of ICT in the implementation and marketing of cooperative companies, aimed at improved market access and marketing efficiency at cooperatives. - k.
-Promoting savings and investments in viable cooperatives, adding value, processing and production, and increasing the capacity of cooperatives to conduct research - I. Laying the foundation for the new Cooperative Act. - m.
-Enhance communication between government and the cooperative movement. - n.
-Serve as a reference for cooperative members by explaining why and how the government supports cooperatives and by determining the relationship between the government, cooperatives, civil society and the private sector.
+- disabilities and youth to form part of the management of cooperatives - I. Pointing out specific support measures and programs to support the development of a cooperative movement by all stakeholders - J. Promoting the development and integration of ICT in the implementation and marketing of cooperative companies, aimed at improved market access and marketing efficiency at cooperatives - K. Promoting savings and investments in viable cooperatives, adding value, processing and production, and increasing the capacity of cooperatives to conduct research - L. Laying the foundation for the new Cooperatives Act - M. Enhancing communication between government and the cooperative movement - N. Serving as a reference for cooperative members by explaining why and how the government supports cooperatives and by determining the relationship between the government, cooperatives, civil society and the private sector.

-The following propose actions should be execute to achieve the strategic goals (see paragraph 4.2) for the cooperative development policy:
+The following proposed actions should be executed to achieve the strategic goals (see paragraph 4.2) for the cooperative development policy: